tarantool/doc/doc/reference/reference_lua/net_box.rst

     .. method:: call({options})

-        Call the begin, commit or rollback of transaction.
+        A remote call the begin, commit or rollback of transaction.

         **Example:**